zhaojh329/rtty/README.md

 ![](https://raw.githubusercontent.com/zhaojh329/rtty/doc/file.gif)

 It is composed of a client and a [server].
-The client is written in pure C. The [server] is written in go language and the front-end interface is written in [Vue].
+The client is written in pure C. The [server] is written in go language and the front-end is written in [Vue].

 You can access your device's terminal from anywhere via the web.
 Differentiate your different device by device ID.